WOVNio/WOVN.php/README.md

 HTML elements with one or more ignored class won't be translated by WOVN.php.

-For instance, if you want to ignore every HTML elements of class `ignore` and `no-translate`, you should WOVN.php as below.
+For instance, if you want to ignore every HTML elements of class `ignore` and `no-translate`, you should configure WOVN.php as below.
 ```
 ignore_class[] = ignore
 ignore_class[] = no-translate